What is Digital Motion X-Ray (DMX)?

 How can attorneys use Digital Motion X-Ray (DMX)?

-Attorneys and patients must show proof of injury to receive possible compensation for their clients.
+Attorneys and patients must show proof of injury to receive possible compensation for their cases.

 Before Digital Motion X-Ray (DMX), some cases were forced to settle for a lower amount because it was difficult to prove soft tissue injury and ligament damage with standard x-ray and MRI tests.
 Now, the results of a DMX can help improve your case and, in some cases, attorneys have even collected policy limits for their clients because of the DMX findings.